 Please note that this schedule is subject to change.
 Any changes or cancellations will be emailed to you.
-It is your responsibility to check the email address you have given to the school on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
+It is your responsibility to check your Columbia College email address on a daily basis for any messages from the Department Chair/designate, facilitator or College Administration.
 It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

-Class Session Topics Pre-Class Readings 1 Understanding Yourself and Others Ways of understanding and perceiving self and others Chapters 1 & 2 2 Values, ethics, and legal obligationsProblem solving models Chapters 3 Handouts: http://blog.iqmatrix.com/six-thinking-hats 3 Professionalism and professional relationshipsDeveloping working relationships Chapter 4Chapter 5 4 Foundational interpersonal skillsBeginning and ending a meeting Chapters 6Assignment 1 due 5 Professionalism and professional relationshipsDemonstrating active listening Chapter 7Chapters 8 6 Using questionsExploring and discovering Chapter 9Chapters 10 7 Assessing readiness and motivation Identifying key problems or challenges Chapter 11Chapter 12 8 Establishing goalsCase Study Analysis Chapter 13Assignment 2 due 9 Taking action Chapter 14 10 Evaluating and ending professional relationships Chapter 15Final Project due
+the facilitati и.
+Class Session Topics Pre-Class Readings 1 Course Overview Understanding Yourself and Others Ways of understanding and perceiving self and others Chapter 1Chapter 2 2 Values, ethics, and legal obligationsProblem solving models Chapter 3 Handouts: http://blog.iqmatrix.com/six-thinking-hats 3 Professionalism and professional relationshipsDeveloping working relationships Chapter 4Chapter 5 4 Foundational interpersonal skillsBeginning and ending a meeting Chapters 6 5 Professionalism and professional relationships Demonstrating active listening Chapter 7Chapters 8Assignment 1 due 6 Using questionsExploring and discovering Chapter 9Chapter 10 7 Assessing readiness and motivation Identifying key problems or challenges Chapter 11Chapter 12Assignment 2 due 8 Establishing goalsCase Study Analysis Chapter 13 9 Taking action Chapter 14 10 Evaluating and ending professional relationships Chapter 15Final Project due